primer/octicons/lib/octicons_helper/README.md

     <%= octicon "alert", :height => 32,  :class => "right left", :"aria-label" => "hi" %>
     ```

+We recommend including the CSS in the [octicons_node](../octicons_node/) module.
+You can also npm install that package and include `build/build.css` in your styles.

 ## Documentation

-For a full list of options available, see the [octicons_gem documentation](https://github.com/primer/octicons_gem#documentation)
+For a full list of options available, see the [octicons_gem documentation](../octicons_gem/#documentation)

 ## License